-Share options we grant to new hires follow a standard vesting schedule over a four year period with a one year cliff.
-A quarter of the award vests after the individual's first anniversary and then the remaining options vest on a monthly basis.
-This structure differs slightly for MRT grants in order to comply with regulatory requirements.
-We grant additional share options at set intervals after someone's start date.
+More specifically, the share options we grant to all new hires follow a standard vesting schedule over a four year period (from the date of joining) with a one year cliff.
+A quarter of the award vests after the individual's first anniversary and then the remaining options vest uniformly each month.
+We also grant additional share options at set intervals after someone's start date.
 These share options vest over four years, typically with monthly uniform vesting starting two years after the date we grant them.
-We granted options under a Company Share Option Plan (CSOP) until April 2020 and after this date under an unapproved share option plan.
+MRT share option awards follow the same cliff periods, but have quarterly instead of monthly vesting, which is subject to individual and company performance conditions, as outlined below.

-Value is currently only realised from share options in the event of an exit event, which not only depends on financial performance but also the overall health of the business (including factors such as having a strong risk and compliance record, customer record etc.).
-Monzo's share option plan is considered a "Long Term Incentive Plan" (LTIP) for the purposes of the Remuneration Code and Regulations.
-As per our plan rules, a number of requirements must be taken into account.
-Options are only granted where all mandatory training is up to date and there are no open disciplinaries.
-MRT option grants, linked to a minimum 6-month performance period, are subject to specific performance criteria (at the individual, business unit and company level) assessed both prior to grant and prior to vesting.
+Value is currently only delivered by share options in the event of an exit event, which not only depends on financial performance but also the overall health of the business (including factors such as having a strong risk and compliance record, customer record etc.).
+Monzo's share option plan is considered a Long Term Incentive Plan ("LTIP") for the purposes of the Remuneration Part of the PRA Rulebook and the FCA's Dual-regulated firms Remuneration Code (SYSC 19D).
+Options are only granted to employees when all regulatory mandatory training is up to date and there are no open disciplinaries.
+MRT option grants are also linked to a minimum of 6-months performance period and are subject to specific performance criteria (at the individual and company level) assessed both prior to grant and prior to each option vesting.
 Along with the key risk categories listed earlier in this section, the key financial KPIs used to assess financial performance include Total Revenue, Year on Year growth of Total Revenue, Total Number of Customers, Deposit Balance, Year on Year Growth of Deposit Balance, Capital Surplus, LCR, CET1 Ratio and Leverage Ratio.

-The Remuneration Committee, with input from the Risk & Compliance and Finance departments, uses this information to validate the suitability of option awards granting and vesting and based on the above, has the ability to override formulaic outcomes if and when necessary.
+RemCo, with input from Risk, Compliance and Finance, uses this information to validate the suitability of option awards granting and vesting and has the ability to override formulaic outcomes if and when necessary.

-Independent Control Functions include all of Monzo's business functions that are related to internal audit, compliance, risk management and financial accounting and control.
-MRTs aligned under the Independent Control Functions have a separate set of individual objectives that are linked to the performance of the respective control function itself, rather than Monzo's financial performance.
+Independent control functions include Monzo's internal audit, compliance and risk management teams.
+MRTs aligned under the independent control functions have individual objectives that are linked to the performance of the respective control function itself, rather than Monzo's financial performance.
 The performance assessment of each control function is conducted by individuals who are independent of the business unit being supervised.

-With the input from the relevant functions (Audit, Compliance, Finance, Human Resources, Legal, Reward and Risk), the Remuneration Committee will determine whether, to what extent and for which awards Malus and Clawback should be applied, taking into account all factors it determines to be relevant.
-Both Malus and Clawback will be considered if the Remuneration Committee determines that misconduct or material error, financial downturn, risk failure or misstatement exists.
-The Clawback period is currently 7 years, which might be extended to 10 years in some circumstances.
+In line with our Remuneration Risk Adjustment Framework and with the input from the relevant functions (Internal Audit, Compliance, Finance, Human Resources, Legal, Reward and Risk), RemCo will determine whether, to what extent and for which awards malus and clawback should be applied, taking into account all factors it determines to be relevant.
+All option awards are subject to malus and clawback provisions including those granted to MRTs, and will be considered if the RemCo determines that misconduct or material error, financial downturn, risk failure or misstatement has occurred.
+The clawback period is currently 7 years, which might be extended to 10 years in some circumstances.

-We don't use an annual cash-based variable remuneration arrangement.
+We don't pay annual cash-based variable remuneration.

-We treat guaranteed variable remuneration as exceptional and it requires RemCo's approval, which approves it in certain exceptional circumstances at its discretion.
-For example, where it's needed to secure a candidate for a role and is always limited to the first year of service.
+We only grant guaranteed variable remuneration in exceptional circumstances.
+The predominant reason is when it is needed to secure a candidate for a role; it is always limited to the first year of service.
+RemCo approval is required for MRTs.

 Any payments related to an early termination of contract will reflect performance over time and will not reward failure or misconduct.
-All termination payments for MRTs need to be approved by the Remuneration Committee.
+All termination payments for MRTs need to be approved by RemCo.